 KU Leuven offers its students an academic education based on high-level research, with the aim of preparing them to assume their social responsibilities.
 It is an internationally oriented university that carries out both fundamental and applied research.
 It is strongly inter- and multidisciplinary in focus and strives for international excellence.
 To this end, KU Leuven works together actively with its research partners at home and abroad .
 KU Leuven encourages personal initiative and critical reflection in a culture of idea exchange, cooperation, solidarity and academic freedom.
 It pursues a proactive diversity policy for its students and staff.
 KU Leuven aims to actively participate in public and cultural debate and in the advancement of a knowledge-based society.
 It puts its expertise to the service of society, with particular consideration for its most vulnerable members.

-Leuven International Doctoral School for the Humanities and Social Sciences The KU Leuven Doctoral School for Humanities & Social Sciences represents 9 Faculties (Psychology & Educational Sciences, Arts, Social Sciences, Business & Economics, Law, Canon Law, Philosophy, Theology & Religious Studies, Fine & Performing Arts) and serves a cohort of just under 1,500 registered PhD students (some 30% of all KU Leuven PhD students).
+Leuven International Doctoral School for the Humanities and Social Sciences The KU Leuven Doctoral School for Humanities & Social Sciences represents 9 Faculties (Psychology & Educational Sciences, Arts, Social Sciences, Business & Economics, Law, Canon Law, Philosophy, Theology & Religious Studies, Fine & Performing Arts) and serves a cohort of just under 1,500 registered PhD candidates (some 30% of all KU Leuven PhD candidates).
 The doctoral school stands for openness and versatility.
 KU Leuven forms young scholars with an open view upon the world and its societies, within which they can take up their responsibility.
 Such broad-thinking scholars are undoubtedly an added value for society.

 Prof.dr.
 Orwtin De Graef After obtaining his Licentiate in Germanic Philology, prof. dr. Ortwin De Graef went to the University of Hull to study English.
 In 1990 he defended his PhD in Letters and Philosophy at the KU Leuven.
 He is the author of two books on Paul de Man and has published widely on Romantic and post-Romantic writing ranging from Wordsworth, Tennyson, Browning, Arnold, and George Eliot over Isaac Rosenberg, Virginia Woolf and Pearl S. Buck to Hafid Bouazza, David Grossman, Alan Warner and A.L.
 Kennedy.
 His principal research interests are the Very-Long-Nineteenth-Century ideologies of sympathy, science, and the State reflected and refracted through the transmission technologies of the literary.
 He is vice dean for research of the Faculty of Arts and manager of the Humanities and Social Sciences Doctoral School.